 According to the Land Registry's latest report more than 15% of land in England and Wales is currently unregistered.

-Compulsory registration of all land purchased in England and Wales with the Land Registry came into force in the early 1990's with more triggering events being added in 2003.
-So if your property has not changed hands or been effected by one of the other triggering events (such as a Mortgage being taken over the property) than it could remain unregistered.
+Compulsory registration of all land purchased in England and Wales with the Land Registry came into force in the early 1990s with more triggering events being added in 2003.
+So if your property has not changed hands or been affected by one of the other triggering events (such as a Mortgage being taken over the property) then it could remain unregistered.